javainternational53/TravelAg/README.md

 Project Name: TravelAg

-This is our RFT Project.

-Summary:
+Summary:This is a Travel Agency Application powered by Java.
+Moreover this is our RFT Project .

 Board:

+Versions: TravelAG 2.1 - Release1